NeoGeographyToolkit/StereoPipeline/docs/tools/voxblox_mesh.rst

 fuses them into a mesh.
 The input point clouds can be created either with stereo or a depth sensor.

-A basic median filter can be applied on the input clouds.
+A basic median filter can be applied to the input clouds before fusing them.

 This tool is a wrapper around `VoxBlox <https://github.com/ethz-asl/voxblox>`_.